JakubNeukirch/ingenious-assignment/readme.md

 - `datasource` - the `datasource` layer, here you place all the `DataSource`s which contain lower-level code to fetch data from the network or database.

+There could also be a `domain` module which would be the most stable one, and it would define the actions that can be invoked (right now they are defined in `Repository` interfaces).
+However, this usually creates a need for a much more models and mappers, so for simplicity it was omitted.

 ## Dependencies

 The gradle dependencies are defined in `/gradle/libs.versions.toml` file for consistency across modules.